Kernel-SDF: An Open-Source Library for Real-Time Signed Distance Function Estimation using Kernel Regression: Related Work

 \subsection{Voxel Methods}

-Many methods have been proposed to learn SDF using a grid \cite{curless_volumetric_1996}.
-KinectFusion \cite{newcombe_kinectfusion_2011} pioneered real-time 3D reconstruction using depth sensors based on projective TSDF.
-Follow-up works, such as Voxblox \cite{oleynikova_voxblox_2017}, extended this to Euclidean SDF by breadth-first-search (BFS) integration from the occupied voxels.
-However, projective TSDF estimates the true SDF as distance along camera rays, which is inaccurate, and BFS integration introduces additional errors.
+Many methods learn SDF using a grid \cite{curless_volumetric_1996}.
+KinectFusion \cite{newcombe_kinectfusion_2011} pioneered real-time 3D reconstruction from depth sensors based on projective TSDF.
+Follow-up works such as Voxblox \cite{oleynikova_voxblox_2017} extended this to Euclidean SDF via breadth-first-search (BFS) integration from the occupied voxels.
+However, projective TSDF inaccurately estimates the true SDF as distance along camera rays, and BFS integration adds further errors.
 FIESTA \cite{han_fiesta_2019} integrates SDF estimation with an occupancy map, replacing the BFS-based distance with the distance to the nearest occupied voxel.
-VoxField \cite{pan_voxfield_2022} formulates non-projective TSDF, though its accuracy relies on the quality of estimated surface normals and SDF gradients.
-A common limitation among these methods is the use of fixed-resolution grids, which restricts scalability in larger environments.
-VDBblox \cite{bai_vdbblox_2023} and nvblox \cite{millane_nvblox_2024} address scalability by using OpenVDB \cite{museth_vdb_2013} or GPU-based voxel hashing.
+VoxField \cite{pan_voxfield_2022} formulates non-projective TSDF, though its accuracy relies on estimated surface normals and SDF gradients.
+A common limitation is the use of fixed-resolution grids, which restricts scalability in larger environments.
+VDBblox \cite{bai_vdbblox_2023} and nvblox \cite{millane_nvblox_2024} address this via OpenVDB \cite{museth_vdb_2013} or GPU-based voxel hashing.
 However, voxel-based methods lack uncertainty quantification and are usually not differentiable.